 From the Ashes, #nextstep rises

 On the 28th of November 2014, Spigot released a 1.8 version of CraftBukkit and Spigot.
-This release was the first time that the Spigot team had updated CraftBukkit themselves and marked a shift away that led to Spigot gaining market dominance as the de facto implementation of Bukkit.
+This release was the first time that the Spigot team had updated CraftBukkit themselves and marked a shift that led to Spigot gaining market dominance as the de facto implementation of Bukkit.

 2015 to 2017 - The Era of Stagnation